Workshop on Geometry Related to the Langlands Programme

 An introduction to perverse sheaves and character sheaves

-Due to circumstances beyond control, Anne-Marie Aubert regrets
+Due to circumstances beyond control, Anne-Marie Aubert regrets she is unable

 The mini-course will be given by David Treumann and Clifton Cunningham.